 However, you can use CoSchedule to create blog posts on the calendar that will then sync and show up in WordPress.
 Though you cannot write the content of the post from CoSchedule, you can create and determine its title, author, publish date, status, category, social messages, and more.

 Enter a title in which you want your blog post to be named as.
 You can also add a description to describe your blog post.
 This can be edited later.
-Click Continue.
+Click Create post.

 Inside the Content Editor, click the WordPress editor.